Habits of high-performing distributed software teams

 - Document the important decisions, no matter how small: Having good software development hygiene means taking a bit of extra time to record present-day context (e.g. descriptive commit messages, keeping all back-and-forth communication about a feature inside the tracking issue and not on Slack, etc.).
 Writing down decisions, processes, and proposals ensures visibility and helps preserve conversations for future you!

-- Use collaboration tools to document requirements, manage tasks, and track progress: According to 65% of developers, changing demands delay code release more than anything else (source→).
+- Use collaboration tools to document requirements, manage tasks, and track progress: Changing demands delay code release more than anything else.
 Select a tool that allows you to collaborate within one space for every stage of development and collect and share knowledge effectively.
 Not only will this improve team dynamics by ensuring clear alignment and ownership, but it will also allow senior developers to provide good guidance and mentoring to junior developers.

 Trust is essential for effective collaboration and creativity: everyone should feel empowered to actively contribute to proposals, offer their thoughts and opinions, and provide feedback.